algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

     teaser: /language_logos/python.svg
 ---

-Welcome to algorithm development in Python.

-This guide will take you through the steps to getting started in algorithm development and cover the basics of managing dependencies, working with various types of inputs and outputs, calling other algorithms and managing data.

-Before you get started with learning how to create your algorithm in Python, make sure you go through <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Publishing your First Algorithm</a> to learn about the various permissions available when creating your algorithms, using the CLI, and the Web IDE including Costs, Docs, and best practices when creating algorithms.
+Before you get started learning about Python algorithm development, make sure you go through our <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a> to learn how to create your first algorithm, understand permissions available, versioning, using the CLI, and more.

 Table of Contents